 Why should you and your child read 1,000 books before kindergarten?
 Not only is reading aloud to your child a valuable bonding experience but it also improves your child’s success in school.
 By reading just three stories a day with your child, you will have read over 1,000 books in one year.
 The Library can help you track your journey and recommend titles your child will love.
 This program is sponsored by the Mount Prospect Public Library Foundation.

 Its is easy to participate!

 - Visit the Youth Services desk to register and pick up your reading log.

 - Check off one star per book.

 - Check in after every 100 books for stickers and prizes.
 For completing the program, your child will receive a brand-new book, tote bag, and his or her name on a bookplate inside a Library book.

 Remember or Honor a Loved One or Occasion – The MPPLF accepts individual or group gifts in memory or in honor of someone.
 Celebrate the life of a loved one or mark a special occasion with a tribute gift.

 Please consult your attorney or financial advisor before making a planned or estate gift.

-The Foundation is an independent, not-for-profit corporation organized and existing under the Illinois General Not-For-Profit Corporation Act exclusively for charitable, literary and educational purposes.
+The Mount Prospect Public Library Foundation (MPPLF) is an independent, not-for-profit corporation organized and existing under the Illinois General Not-For-Profit Corporation Act exclusively for charitable, literary and educational purposes.
 Contributions to the Foundation are deductible under Internal Revenue Code Section 501(c)(3).